 You can also contact the employee’s new employer.
 Many times, a new employer is unaware that an employee had signed a non-compete agreement.
 After you make it known to the new employer, many will stop using that employee for competing activities.

 If the employee continues to ignore the non-compete agreement, you may need to enforce it in arbitration or court.
 Depending on what you specified in the agreement, you may be entitled to an injunction to stop the employee from engaging in a competitive business.

 If not drafted correctly, your non-compete agreement can be void and unenforceable.
-So if your business is worth protecting, it is worth hiring the experienced employment lawyers at Emmanual Sheppard & Condon to draft your non-compete agreements.
+So, if your business is worth protecting, it is worth hiring the experienced employment lawyers at Emmanuel Sheppard & Condon to draft your non-compete agreements.